-This section of the review criterion includes all components of the Approach to implement the project.
-Reviewers will evaluate if the included Approach is feasible, effective, community-based, and will successfully achieve intended outcomes.
-In reaching their conclusions, reviewers will consider the degree to which the following narrative elements are well thought out, well designed, and well described:
+This section of the review criteria includes all components of the Approach to implement the project.
+Reviewers will evaluate if the proposed approach is feasible, effective, community-based, and will successfully achieve intended outcomes.
+In reaching their conclusions, reviewers will consider the degree to which the following narrative elements are well thought out, well designed, and well described.